 Some might argue that Freaky zigs and zags precisely as you’re expecting, or how an emotional subplot or two feel left behind, and while valid, the confidence in execution goes a long, long way.
 Christopher Landon and Michael Kennedy litter their nu-wave slasher revamp with homages to the icons of old (Vaughn moves very Jason-like in the opening onslaught, window burst included).
 Freaky is as much a new beginning as it is a love letter to the classics of yesterday, shouldered by the transformative performances of Kathryn Newton and Vince Vaughn.
 It’s a slasher that smells like teen spirit and looks like an overly-gorified Las Vegas haunted attraction, which I mean as a compliment.
 Favorably upbeat, funky-fun, and dedicated to its adolescent horror roots.

-Freaky will be available in drive-ins November 13th.
-VOD for the film is yet to be announced.
+Freaky will be available in drive-ins November 13th, and is available on VOD now.

 Get the latest updates, reviews and unmissable series to watch and more!